 Saison yeasts typically produce spicy, slightly clove-like phenolics and sometimes slightly tart notes in a beer.
 These characters make Saison yeast the primary driver of character in the finished beer so choosing a yeast strain from your beer is particularly important.

 There are both dry and liquid yeast strains available.
-There is far more choice available if you use liquid yeasts but dry yeasts will produce comparable beers and I like the flexibility of using dry yeasts.
+There is far more choice available if you use liquid yeasts but more dry yeast strains are becoming available and will produce comparable beers and I like the flexibility of using dry yeasts.
 If you like to more nuance or particular traits of a yeast, liquid yeast will have more options.
 As an example you may want a yeast that flocculates differently or attenuates well and is slightly tart, a liquid yeast like WLP585 Belgian Saison III Yeast will do fit this description perfectly.
 There are both French and Belgian Saison strains available so check the yeast information here.

 Spice and Flavour Additions